 - Risk of venous thromboembolism such as deep vein thrombosis (DVT)

 It is important to get your HRT dose absolutely right because the higher the amount of oestrogen the higher your risk of developing these – the lower amount of oestrogen, the lower the risk.

-We have more information about HRT in our Ask the Expert.
+We have more information about HRT in a previous Ask the Expert response.

 What are the alternatives to Premique?

 Premique (i.e. the original 0.625mg version) combined both conjugated oestrogens and progesterone (medroxyprogesterone acetate) in one tablet.
 This is a form of continuous combined HRT, prescribed for post-menopausal women who still have a uterus and not had a period for more than one year.
 If this is the one you were previously taking and you would like – or need – to continue taking it, speak to you doctor to arrange a suitable alternative.

 One of the options is to take the two ingredients in Premique – oestrogen and progesterone – as two different tablets.
 Premarin is a brand of conjugated oestrogens tablets are available in 0.3mg, 0.625mg and 1.25mg.

 If you wanted to have the exact amount as what is in Premique you could take one tablet of Premarin 0.625mg and one Medroxyprogesterone 5mg tablet.

 Climanor and Provera are two brands of Medroxyprogesterone 5mg tablets currently available on the market.